Butterfly buns recipe

 Method

-2. Place the sugar, butter, eggs, flour, baking powder and milk in a large bowl and mix with an electric whisk until pale and creamy.
+2. Put the caster sugar, butter, eggs, self-raising flour, baking powder, and milk in a large bowl and mix with an electric whisk until pale and creamy.

-3. Divide the mixture between the muffin cases and bake for 15-20 mins until risen, golden and firm to the touch.
+3. Divide the mixture between the muffin cases using a tablespoon or ice cream scoop to ensure even rise and bake for 15-20 minutes until golden and springy to the touch.
 Transfer to a cooling rack.
-Leave to cool.
+Leave to cool completely before decorating.

-5. Slice the tops off each cake and fill the cavities with a little buttercream and jam.
+5. Slice the tops off of each cake and fill the cavities with a little buttercream and jam.
 Cut each sliced top in half and arrange on top of the filling to resemble butterfly wings.
-Dust lightly with icing sugar.
+Dust lightly with icing sugar and serve.

 Watch how to make butterfly buns